altocodenl/TODIS/readme.md

 ### Security

+Security is about data in the context of DIS (and perhaps generally).

 It is about data, not about perimeter; it's zero trust but naturally.
 And kerchoffs principle: no unnecessary layers.
 Control is still key.